nikodemus/foolang/README.md

 3. Performance: Code with type annotations should run on par with -O0 compiled C++.

-4. Don't summon anything bigger than your head.
-Foolang is currently a one-person effort, so design has to take implementability into consideration.
+4. Uniformity: Built-in code should not be priviledged over user code.

+Finally, there is an absolute requirement of implementability: Foolang is ment to be a real language, not a pipe dream, but it is also a one-person effort at the moment.
+So: "Don't summon anything bigger than your head."

 ## Core Features